marcosrdac/nixcfg/README.md

 Copy `cat` output and paste it into a new SSH key with

-[Create a new SSH access key for GitHub](https://github.com/settings/ssh/new) using cat output and entitle it `username@hostname`, where username and hostname are your current ones.
+[Create new SSH access keys](https://git.marcosrdac.com/user/settings/keys) using cat output and entitle it `username@hostname`, where username and hostname are your current ones.

 ## Moving remote from HTTP to SSH